bsdoliv/cryptredis/README.md

     % redis-cli get foo
     "\\xcb32fb1d\\xc3fb804d\\x49795a76\\x4efe2dad"

-CryptRedis is a thin C++ connector for Redis, which transparently encrypts (AES) stored data.
-It is based in the same proven track-record kernel technology [1] from OpenBSD VM, developed by Niels Provos [2], thus you can expect robust crypto still minimum impact on latency.
+CryptRedis is a thin C++ connector which transparently encrypts/decrypts (AES) data while storing/retrieving it to/from Redis.
+It is based in the same proven track-record kernel technology [1] from OpenBSD VM, developed by Niels Provos [2], thus we aim to offer robust crypto still minimum latency impact.

 CryptRedis has been inspired by MIT's project CryptDB [3].